Is your old 401(k) costing you?

 Don’t let high 401(k) fees drain your savings.
 Rolling over an average 401(k) to a Betterment IRA could mean 60% lower fees.1 Watch our video to learn more, or get started below.Start a rollover

 Make the most of your retirement savings.

 Betterment is a modern solution to an age-old problem: how to save for a better retirement.

 Are you on track for the retirement you deserve?

 We do everything we can to help make rolling over easy.

-For more than 55 providers, IRA transfers at Betterment are automated and can be initiated in as little as 60 seconds.
-For other providers, we'll work with you to help complete the transfer.
+We’re here for you.
+For many providers, IRA transfers at Betterment are automated and can be initiated in as little as 60 seconds.
+For other providers, we'll work with you to help complete the transfer.Start a rollover

-1 This comparison is based on the average plan-weighted annual fee for all 401(k)s of 0.89% (management and fund expenses) according to this independent study of employer-sponsored plans and a lower cost IRA charging an annual fee of 0.37% (management and fund expenses).
-Betterment's annual advisory fee is 0.25% for its Digital Plan, and fees for the underlying investments total between 0.09% and 0.12%.
+1 This comparison is based on the average plan-weighted annual fee for all 401(k)s of 0.97% (management and fund expenses) according to this independent study of employer-sponsored plans and a lower cost IRA charging an annual fee of 0.37% (management and fund expenses).
+Betterment's annual advisory fee is 0.25% for its Digital Plan, and fees for the underlying investments total between 0.07% and 0.15%.
 See pricing details.

+2 When deciding whether to roll over a retirement account, you should carefully consider your personal situation and preferences.
+The information on this page is being provided for general informational purposes and is not intended to be an individualized recommendation that you take any particular action.
 Factors that you should consider in evaluating a potential rollover include: available investment options, fees and expenses, services, withdrawal penalties, protections from creditors and legal judgments, required minimum distributions, and treatment of employer stock.
 Before deciding to roll over, you should research the details of your current retirement account and consult tax and other advisors with any questions about your personal situation.